Every year we cover over a vast territory gaining ground data. We use that information to fight to protect and preserve our wild horses

 Wild Horse Education (WHE) is a tiny organization with a strong track record.
 Many utilize WHE as a credible source of information, protocol advice and how to engage the legal process.
 Our litigation record is impressive.
 Our field data has been used in process to halt inappropriate actions before they begin.

 WHE is small.
 We do not have the resources other organizations have at their disposal.
-We have no public relations staff or firms that cut into the contributions made by the public to help our wild ones.
-We operate with the hope that people who support an organization are “hiring” the person to do the job they want done and are doing the research into who gets the best “mileage per gallon.”
+We have no public relations staff or firms.
+We operate with the hope that people who support an organization are “hiring” the person to do the job they want done as they make their contributions and are doing the research into who gets the best “mileage per gallon.”
+We thank all that have supported us over the years and their belief in this important work.

-Below is a brief summary of some of our accomplishments.
+Below is a brief summary of some of our accomplishments, the list is incomplete.
 These are not things we simply wrote about, these are things we have done.
-In addition we possess the largest library of first hand documentation of wild horse roundup removals that have occurred in the last decade.
+In addition we possess the largest library of first hand documentation of wild horse roundup removals in the world.

 Treatment of wild horses